finalFlash159/SmartCustoms-Assistant/README.md

 ## Objectives
 - **Instantly respond** to user queries about **import/export regulations**, **customs clearance procedures**, **HS code classification**, and required documentation.
 - **Minimize latency** while maintaining response quality by using **Cohere Reranker** to rank relevant context efficiently.
+  > **Version 1.1 Enhancement**: Optimized reranking process with better integration into the pool-based architecture.
 - **Integrate ToolAgent** to accurately query information related to **HS codes**, **suppliers**, **product descriptions**, and more.
+  > **Version 1.1 Update**: Replaced MySQL with **MongoDB** and added an intelligent **Coordinator module** that acts as a router between Vector Search and MongoDB search based on query analysis.
+The MongoDB implementation leverages text search capabilities and aggregation pipelines for more flexible and powerful queries.
 - **Seamlessly process multiple data formats** — from structured **Excel spreadsheets** to semi-structured or unstructured formats like **PDF and Word** documents, through a unified OCR + NLP pipeline.
+  > **Version 1.1 Enhancement**: Excel data now flows into MongoDB collections with optimized indexes and search capabilities, while maintaining the robust OCR pipeline for PDF/DOCX processing.
+- **New in v1.1**: Implement **dynamic query generation** with the **AggregatePipelineGenerator**, which creates MongoDB pipelines based on LLM analysis of user queries, supporting fuzzy matching, regex patterns, exact matching, and range queries all through a coherent interface.
+- **New in v1.1**: Enhanced system architecture with a fully **asynchronous design** using connection pools for database access and object pools for heavyweight components, significantly improving concurrency and response times.

 ---